mexico86/mxco86-website/content/personnel/matthew-ryall.md

 ## Summary {#summary}

-Experienced Chief Architect and Technical Team Leader in a variety of different companies.
-Experienced in leading the design, build and operational management of technical estates encompassing fully bespoke, in-house managed systems through to fully outsourced service components.
+Experienced **Chief Architect** and **Technical Team Leader** in a variety of different companies.
+Experienced in **leading the design, build and operational management of technical estates** encompassing fully bespoke, in-house managed systems through to fully outsourced service components.
+Recently part of a leadership team tasked with **guiding the formation of completely new, fully remote technical teams** within a large corporation.
-Strong interest in organisational development, strategy and cultural and human factors in technology teams and business.
+Strong interest in **organisational development**, **strategy** and **cultural and human factors** in technology teams and business.

 ## Skill Set {#skill-set}

 -   Technical team organisation and development
+-   Remote team setup and organisation
 -   Collaborative system architecture development
 -   System architecture review and documentation
 -   Technical documentation
 -   Agile and Lean project management styles
+-   Facilitation of agile processes
+-   Remote collaboration and effective remote tooling
 -   Strategic mapping and planning techniques
 -   Workflow visualisation techniques
 -   Continuous delivery techniques